WatchTowerBenefits/self-serve-quote-faq/kb.md

 **Q: What if I need help during the pilot?**
 A: Ask in `#customer-support` or use the contact support button in any error message.
 For pilot-specific feedback, use `#temp-broker-self-serve-quoting-feedback`.

+**Q: What is self quoting / self service quoting / broker quoting?**
+A: You're likely thinking of Self-Serve Quoting — ThreeFlow's feature that lets approved strategic brokers and GAs start, update, and submit carrier quotes directly inside ThreeFlow without waiting on carrier turnaround.
+No new system required — execution happens where the work already lives.

 ---

 # Quick Reference